 Colin Bramm and Roy Pombeiro founded the company in 2012.
 It is very simple to work with since the UI is straightforward and engaging.
 Both of these features are essential in a classroom since they make sure that students stay active and focus on the subject matter being taught.

 Additionally, Showbie has several tools that make the feedback detailed.
-But they do this without unnecessarily complicated it.
+But they do this without unnecessarily complicating it.
 A 2018 survey showed that 97% of teachers said it helped them improve feedback and quicken the grading process.

 These features are just some of the many that have led to the company’s growth globally.
 They have around 3 million users right now and are growing at a steady rate annually.